fleetdm/fleet/docs/1-Using-Fleet/FAQ.md

 You can do this by setting the `targets` field in the [YAML configuration file](./2-fleetctl-CLI.md#query-packs) that manages the packs that are added to your Fleet instance.

 The `targets` field allows you to specify the `labels` field.
-With the `labels` field, the hosts that become members of labels specified, upon enrolling to Fleet, will automatically become targets of the given pack.
+With the `labels` field, the hosts that become members of the specified labels, upon enrolling to Fleet, will automatically become targets of the given pack.